 The Fund has adopted Distribution and Shareholder Servicing Plans pursuant to Rule 12b-1 under the 1940 Act (the "Plans").
 Rule 12b-1 provides that any payments made by the Fund in connection with the distribution of its shares may be made only pursuant to a written plan describing all material aspects of the proposed financing of the distribution and also requires that all agreements with any person relating to the implementation of a plan must be in writing.
 Under the Fund's Plan related to the Class A Shares, the Fund incurs an annual fee of up to 0.50% of the average daily net assets of the respective Fund's Class A Shares (the "Class A 12b-1 Fee").
 Class A Shares of the Fund are currently incurring an annual fee of up to 0.25% of its average daily net assets.
 If authorized by the Board of Trustees and upon notice to shareholders, the Fund may increase the percentage paid under the Plan up to the Class A 12b-1 Fee amount.
-Under the Fund's Plan related to the Class C Shares, the Fund incurs an annual fee of up to 1.00% of the average daily net assets of the respective Fund's Class C Shares (the "Class C 12b-1 Fee") (the Class A 12b-1 Fee and Class C 12b-1 Fee are collectively referred to as the "12b-1 Fees").
+Under the Fund's Plan related to the Class C Shares, the Fund incurs an annual fee of up to 1.00% of the average daily net assets of the respective Fund's Class C Shares (the "Class C 12b-1 Fee").
+Under the Fund's Plan related to the Class I shares, the Fund may pay an annual fee of 0.25% of the average daily net assets of the Fund's Class I shares (the "Class I 12b-1 Fee") (the Class A 12b-1 Fee, Class C 12b-1 Fee and Class I 12b-1 Fee are collectively referred to as the "12b-1 Fees").
+The 12b-1 plan has not been implemented for Class I shares of the Fund and there are no plans to do so.